lukso-network/docs/docs/standards/nft-2.0/LSP4-Digital-Asset-Metadata.md

 ## Introduction

-The existing tokens and NFTs standards do not offer a standard way to attach information to the contracts themselves.
-Such information is crucial to make each token or NFT descriptive and customized.
-Consider the current ERC20 and ERC721 standards as an example.
-These standards only define a **name**, **symbol**, and **tokenURI** making it impossible to attach more specific data to the asset (_e.g., icon, asset creator(s), token utility or motive, community behind it_).
+The existing tokens and NFTs standards offer limited functionalities to attach information to the contracts themselves.
+As an example, the ERC20 and ERC721 standards only define a **`name()`**, **`symbol()`**, and **`tokenURI()`** functions.
+This makes it difficult to add information more specific to the asset (_e.g., an icon, the asset creator(s) , the utility or motive of the token, the community behind it, etc...).
+Such information is crucial to make each token or NFT descriptive and customised.

-**LSP4-DigitalAsset-Metadata** solve this problem by defining a set of data keys to describe a **Digital Asset** using [ERC725Y](https://github.com/ERC725Alliance/ERC725/blob/main/docs/ERC-725.md#erc725y) as a backbone.
+**LSP4-DigitalAsset-Metadata** solves this problem by defining a set of data keys to describe a **Digital Asset** using [ERC725Y](https://github.com/ERC725Alliance/ERC725/blob/main/docs/ERC-725.md#erc725y) as a backbone.
 ERC725Y enables smart contracts to have very flexible and extensible storage.
 With ERC725Y, any information or metadata can be attached to the token or NFT.

 ![LSP4 Digital Asset Metadata diagram](/img/standards/lsp4-digital-asset-metadata-diagram.png)